AyoGHub/esp32-smart-lamp-ir-controller/README.md

 - All relevant photos and the demo video files are in this repository (see [`Lamp-TV-Control.mp4`](Lamp-TV-Control.mp4), [`Lamp-in-RGB-mode.mp4`](Lamp-in-RGB-mode.mp4))
-- Note: This demo focuses on the RGB mode and IR remote/TV-control functions The project also supports manual joystick colour selection, potentiometer brightness control, and Bluetooth commands
+- Note: This demo focuses on the RGB mode and IR remote/TV-control functions The project supports manual joystick colour selection, potentiometer brightness control, and Bluetooth commands

+## Experience Gained

+- Using IR components to receive and transmit signals
+- Using the Bluetooth Terminal App to control the ESP32 wirelessly
+- Assembling a functional circuit and then increasing its utility with added features